 Workshops for researchers on video production

-This is not a training workshop, but an orientation workshop.
-There will be no production at the end of the week.
+In the orientation workshop, there will be no production at the end of the week.
 This allows inclusion of more participants than my training workshops.
 Up to 20 participants may be accommodated in such workshops.
 The preferred target group is PhD scholars and project assistants.

 This workshop is designed to help researchers who would like to use video – 1) as a tool for observation and also 2) to build their confidence to produce video abstracts of their papers or process videos of the experimental protocols.

 Emergence and growth of Journals like Journal of Visualised Experiments which focus on experimental protocols and general acceptance of video as a data in scientific circles make it mandatory for Indian scientists also to master the medium.
 The two-week workshops will give some hands on experience and give scientists confidence to produce videos on their own.

 In August 2017, there were only 7 videos from India in JoVE collection.
 This series of workshops intends to change the situation in 2017.
 See also my report on the Indian productions in JoVE, published in Current Science.

 Weekend workshop for scientists